tnglemongrass/OrtszeitApp/README.md

 go run cmd/cli.go
 ```

-The CLI version prints the current time, location, coordinates, and timezone to the console.
+The CLI version prints the location, coordinates, timezone, and various calculated local and solar times based on the location.
+It supports options for using predefined locations (Karlsruhe and Munich) or fetching the user's current IP information (default).
+It also includes a debug option to print the JSON response and the IPInfo struct.

 ### CLI Flags